kezzyhko/devops/README.md

 If you want to use it locally using VirtualBox, the following command will be enough:
 `vagrant up --provider=virtualbox`

-If you want to use it with Google Cloud, then you need to change constants in [`Vagrantfile`](vagrant/Vagrantfile), add necessary keys and then use the following command:
+If you want to use it with Google Cloud, then you need to change constants in [`Vagrantfile`](vagrant/Vagrantfile), add necessary key files and then use the following command:
 `vagrant up --provider=google`